aleixcanalda/miniwalk/README.md

 I created this tool as I was interested in capturing SVs from short-read data and there doesn't seem to be such an approach with minigraph graphs as they are incompatible with the vg toolkit.

-It is only able to capture SVs from **assemblies**, not raw short-read data.
-Therefore, it is necessary to create an assembly (i.e. using Flye for long-read data or Shovill for short-read data).
+It is only able to capture SVs from **assemblies** or long reads, not raw short-read data.
+Therefore, it is necessary to create an assembly (i.e. using Shovill for short-read data).
+It is also recommended to create an assembly for long-read data, however long reads can be mapped to the graph and SVs genotyped using minigraph.

 ## Installation